symbol/symbol-docs/source/guides/transaction/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

         :language: typescript
         :lines:  46-

-If the transaction is valid, nem2-camel would return a ``Transaction`` object.
+If the transaction is valid, nem2-camel returns a ``Transaction`` object.
 It is important to highlight that this transaction has ``unconfirmed`` status.
 Alice, or you, might still need to :doc:`wait  for several confirmations <../../concepts/transaction>` before executing additional actions.

 In case the Catapult REST server throws an error, the subscribe method will invoke the ``error function`` returning a ``TransactionStatus`` object.